xak2000/nomad/website/source/docs/job-specification/logs.html.md

 ## `logs` Examples

-The following examples only show the `logs` stanzas.
-Remember that the `logs` stanza is only valid in the placements listed above.
+The following examples only show the `logs` blocks.
+Remember that the `logs` block is only valid in the placements listed above.

 ### Configure Defaults